-DASH Accessible WMATA Only
+DASH Accessible WM ATA Only

+This map shows location of Transit Signal Prioritization in Alexandria.
 Intersections marked as "Green" have both cellular and wireless (radio) communications, alllowing both WMATA and DASH to use them.
 Intersections marked "Yellow" have only cellular communications, so only WMATA can use them.